-The 2014-15 season brought his first team debut against Burnley while he was captain of the side that reached the semi-finals of the FA Youth Cup, in addition to being a regular for our Under-21s.
-In all, he started 16 games for us in the Barclays Under-21 Premier League and played three times for the Under-18s, scoring in a 3-3 draw at West Ham United in August, 2014.
+The 2014-15 season brought his first team debut in an FA Cup third round replay victory against Burnley in January, 2015, while he was captain of the side that reached the semi-finals of the FA Youth Cup, in addition to being a regular for our Under-21s.
+In all, he started 16 games for us in the Under-21 Premier League and played three times for the Under-18s, scoring in a 3-3 draw at West Ham United in August, 2014.
 He started all six games in the FA Youth Cup and, wearing the armband, scored against Blackburn Rovers and Chelsea in the first leg of the semi-final at White Hart Lane.

 He has represented England at all levels between Under-16 and Under-21 - scoring on his debut for the Under-21s in a 5-0 win over Bosnia-Herzegovina in October, 2016 - and was part of the Young Lions side that won the European Under-17 Championships in 2014.